GeneralPattern/DAGV345_Lab/README.md

 # DAGV345_Lab

-Attached is a maya file of an a character I previously designed and rigged
+Attached is a maya file _Turtle Rig Skinned to show skinning and weight painting skills

-its meant to show the hierarchy of joints.